gerstner-hub/xwmfs/README.md

 - kde
 - gnome

-xwmfs is currently in a beta release status.
-Thus it is far from feature complete, not well or broadly tested and thus not necessarily very stable.
+xwmfs is currently not broadly tested.
+Thus it is not necessarily very stable.
+Bug reports via the github issue tracker are welcome.

 USAGE
 =====